npretor/npretor_udacity_deepRL/Report.md

 ### Sequence of events
 Initialize the network randomly.
 For each episode
-  Set score to zero
+1. Set score to zero
-  Choose an action
+2. Choose an action
-  Increment the environment based on that action
+3. Increment the environment based on that action
-  Add any reward to the episode score (-1, 0, or 1) Save the experience and retrain the network every few time-steps. (state, action, reward, next_state, is_episode_done) break if we have reached the limit of our timesteps allowed in the episode
+4. Add any reward to the episode score (-1, 0, or 1)
+5. Save the experience and retrain the network every few time-steps. (state, action, reward, next_state, is_episode_done)
+6. Break if we have reached the limit of our timesteps allowed in the episode, or if the environment says we are done

 ## Hyperparameters explanations